 It is located on the Plaza de Los Ponchos, which is quite a fitting name because there are so many well-made ponchos you can buy here!
 A top tip is to bring plenty of coins and cash.
 It is open every day of the week, but is most popular on the weekends.

 Located 2 hours by bus from Quito, if you are coming for the day, you’ll need to start early.
 For pickup and drop off and private transportation, I recommend this day trip to Otavalo from Quito.
-There is a particularly interesting part of the space dedicated to live animals.
 The market dates back to the pre-Incan period when locals bought, sold, and traded woven products.

 Tour the Galapagos Islands